get on the horseshoe highway

 There are a few ways to get to Orcas Island.
 The most cost-effective way is by the Washington State Ferries that run out of Anacortes several times a day.
 Orcas is one of four San Juan Islands served by the ferries.

-A reservation system was established at the beginning of the year to make your travels easier.
-You can book your trip up to two months in advance.
+Use the Washington State Ferries' reservation system to make your travels easier.
+You can book your trip as early as April 25, two months before the summer season start date.
 We'd recommend this as traveling to the islands during this time of year is very popular.

 We would also recommend walking onto the ferry and taking local transportation once you get here.
 This makes getting on the ferry less stressful than driving on.
 Some local transportation options include Orcas Island Rental Car, Orcas Island Taxi, San Juan Transit & Shuttle, and New Orcas Taxi Tours.